If there’s one thing I’ve learned in my life, it’s this: peace of mind is only a temporary condition.

 As I read through the charts, many times I wanted to cry.
 Though I never showed it.
 Some people reminded me of my mother.
 I wondered if the other interns would laugh at my mom’s chart too.
 Some of the stories were devastatingly sad.
 These people, many of them, were good people who just couldn’t control their minds.
 Some patients ended up in jail, some in mental homes, and others ended up dead.
 The reality of mental illness was never lost on me.
 My grandmother could have been one of the people inside the pages of these charts.
 My mom too.
 Maybe even me.

 One day, my mom decided to give some food to a neighbor.
-We barely had any food in the house as it was.
-I became angry at her.

 “What are you doing?”
 I said, “we hardly have anything to eat and you’re just going to give food to other people?”